Is God Calling You?

 Come & See is a 5 day visit to Big Woods, the Family Missions Company mission base in Abbeville, Louisiana.
 During your Come & See, you will participate in the life of the FMC community and find out what is involved in becoming a Catholic missionary with Family Missions Company.
 You will have an opportunity to meet with the Directors of FMC and fellowship with them and other FMC missionary staff as you discern a your potential missionary vocation.
 Children are most welcome!

-Each Come & See begins on a Wednesday night at 6:30pm with our weekly Mission Formation prayer meeting and ends Sunday at noon after Mass and community brunch.
-During Come & See we have time for prayer, study, fellowship, and work projects, giving you a glimpse into what its like to go through Intake.
-You will also learn about the practical details of what it means to be a missionary with Family Missions Company and you’ll have the opportunity to ask questions about entering into full time missionary life.
+Each Come & See begins on a Wednesday night at 6:00pm with dinner and ends Sunday at noon after Mass and community brunch.
+During Come & See we have time for prayer, study, fellowship, and work projects, giving you a glimpse into what it’s like to go through Intake.
+You will also learn about the practical details of what it means to be a missionary with Family Missions Company and you’ll have the opportunity to ask questions about entering into full-time missionary life.

-The fee is $100 per adult which covers housing and meals during your stay.
+The fee is $115 per single adult or $215 per family, which covers housing and meals during your stay.

 Formation – Intake